-On March 26th, Kara Teeple, CEO of Lawrence Hall, spoke with Molly Truglia, Program Associate of Christopher Family Foundation, to talk about expressive therapies, restorative justice, and planting seeds that grow later.
+On March 26th, Kara Teeple, CEO of Lawrence Hall, spoke with Molly Truglia, Program Associate of Christopher Family Foundation, about the impact of expressive therapies, incorporating restorative justice, and planting seeds that grow later.

-Molly: For our young people, this past year has been like no other, with profound academic, social, and emotional impacts.
+Molly: For young people, this past year has had profound academic, social, and emotional impacts.
 For the youth you work with, Kara, what has been especially difficult about this year?
-And what’s helped them to find resiliency or points of joy to continue pushing through this challenging year?
+And what’s helped them to find resiliency or points of joy to continue pushing through?

 Kara: Sure—a challenging year, to say the least, right, Molly?
 Yes, as you can imagine, especially for kids with highly acute trauma histories.
 Pre-pandemic, our kids were able to see their siblings and have great connective visits, and then it all came to a halt.
 And then your world went completely virtual—whether you’re in the system or not—it’s a struggle for any family, let alone for these highly acute young people, so emotions have been high.